Generative AI and teaching - Advice for educators

 What is Generative AI?
 How does it affect my role as a teacher?

 Generative AI is the umbrella term for AI models that have been trained on massive amounts of data AI models and can use this to generate 'new' statistically likely but not necessarily correct text, images and other media based on a prompt.
-The best-known generative AI tools are perhaps ChatGPT, Midjourney and Dall-e, but a trend within this space is the integration of generative AI into narrow-use, user-friendly services, and into familiar services such as Microsoft Office and Grammarly.
-Recently KI staff gained access to Bing Chat Enterprise/Bing Co-Pilot, a tool which can process and generate images and texts.
+The best-known generative AI tools are perhaps ChatGPT & Google Gemini, but a trend within this space is the integration of generative AI into narrow-use, user-friendly services, and into familiar services such as Microsoft Office and Grammarly, and newer services such as NotebookLM.
+All KI staff have access to Microsoft Copilot, a tool which can process and generate images and texts.

-Notes about this page
+Notes about these pages

-The page has been created by the Unit for Teaching and Learning (UoL) within the framework of the project "Use of generative AI in teaching and examination" (autumn 2023), on behalf of the Committee for Higher Education (KU).
+These pages has been created by the Unit for Teaching and Learning (UoL) within the framework of the project "Use of generative AI in teaching and examination" (autumn 2023), on behalf of the Committee for Higher Education (KU).

 Ethics and regulations - Important considerations in the use of generative AI